anwersaad0/API-Project/README.md

 ### How to run locally

-To run the project locally, open in VSC at the 'authenticate-me' folder.
-Then, open two terminals, cd into the frontend folder on the first, and into the backend folder on the second.
+- To run the project locally, open in VSC at the 'authenticate-me' folder.
+- Open two terminals, a Frontend terminal and a Backend terminal respectively.
-Use the following commands for the respective terminals:
+- Use the following commands for the respective terminals:
 ```
 cd frontend
 npm install